Legally Blonde: What Elle Woods Taught Us

 Shoes are all over the head

-Shoes also play an important role in the life of El Para Prada, even helping her move up the career ladder (remember the scene at the drinking fountain in court).
+Shoes also play an important role in the life of El Para Prada, even helping her move up the career ladder (think of the scene at the drinking fountain in court).

 Glasses will transform any outfit and set it in the right mood